- Get back into the swing of things with Scratch

 You will need to use the “join” block to concatenate the answers with your mad lib story or sentence.
 The join block is in the green Operators section of blocks.
 More complex sentences can be made by placing joins inside joins.

 You can be more specific in your questions if you want your Mad Lib to stick to a defined theme.
 For example, rather than asking simply for “a noun” you could ask for “an animal” or “a musical instrument” or “a food” or “a character from the school musical.”
+You can ask for a verb in a specific tense, for example the past tense.

 It is not necessary to validate the user’s answers as being correct nouns, verbs, adjectives, etc. For this project we will assume the user follows the instructions and enters appropriate answers to your questions.
+And if they don’t, it only makes the result more absurd!

 You must complete all tasks on the How to Turn In a Scratch Assignment page, including submitting the online form with your Scratch account username.